Custom Cloisonne Pins

 Production time varies depending on the style of custom cloisonné pin you choose, but it normally takes between 2 to 3 weeks.
 Rush jobs can usually be accommodated for an additional charge.

 How are cloisonne pins made?

-Step 3.
-Cloisonne powder is mixed with a liquid to create a paste-like mixture.
-The first cloisonne color (pink) is filled into the specific recessed areas restricted by the "dividing walls" so that there is no "bleeding" or "running" of colors together.
+The cloisonne powder is mixed with a liquid to create a paste-like mixture.
+The first color is filled into the specific recessed areas restricted by the "dividing walls" so that there is no "bleeding" or "running" of colors together.

-Step 6.
-Although step 6 appears as if there is bleeding of color together, the colors do not run together because the firings harden the cloisonne pigments to prevent any other colors from entering the recessed area.
+Although step 6 appears as if there is bleeding of color together, the colors do not run together because the firings harden the pigments to prevent any other colors from entering the recessed area.

-Step 7.
-The excess cloisonne pigments (now hardened from the firing) are ground away by hand using a pumice stone wheel.
+The excess pigments (now hardened from the firing) are ground away by hand using a pumice stone wheel.
 Each piece is polished down to the level of the base metal (see the use of the base metal as "dividing walls", detail, and lettering).

 Each piece is polished a final time with a softer polishing wheel in order to bring out the highest degree of luster and smoothness.